waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Sick Miltank (Route 39):** Needs 'lots of BERRIES' to get better.
 *   **Sick Ampharos (Olivine Lighthouse):** Needs SECRETMEDICINE from Cianwood City.
 Curing it is required for Jasmine to return to her gym.
 *   **Lance (Lake of Rage/Mahogany):** Helps to stop Team Rocket's radio signal plot.
-*   **Team Rocket Passwords:** 'SLOWPOKETAIL' and 'RATICATE TAIL' are needed for the boss's door in the Mahogany hideout.
-*   **Team Rocket Hideout (B1F):** An invisible floor maze with traps.
-Security cameras also trigger battles.
-The warp panel at (5, 15) connects the western and eastern sections of the floor.

 ## IV.
 Current Plans & Hypotheses

 ### Team Rocket Hideout Puzzle
-*   **Observation:** I'm stuck in a loop.
-The western ladder on B1F leads to a dead-end section of B2F.
-The eastern ladder on B1F is a one-way exit back to the mart.
-The main door on B2F won't open despite having the passwords.
+*   **Observation:** I am in the Team Rocket Hideout in Mahogany Town.
+The goal is to disable a radio signal.
+A locked door on B2F requires two passwords, which I have learned are 'SLOWPOKETAIL' and 'RATICATE TAIL'.
+The hideout has multiple floors and disconnected sections, connected by ladders and warp panels.
-*   **Hypothesis 1 (Failed):** Interacting with the door on B2F directly will open it.
-(Result: Only generic text appears.)
+*   **Hypothesis 1 (Failed):** The locked door on B2F opens through direct interaction after learning the passwords.
+(Result: Interaction only yields generic text.
+No password prompt.)
-*   **Hypothesis 2 (Failed):** The trigger is in Mahogany Town or the Mart.
-(Result: Fisher still blocks gym, no new triggers in Mart.)
-*   **Hypothesis 3 (Current):** The main switch in the central camera room on B1F at (19, 11) is the primary trigger for the entire hideout.
-Activating it will likely disable security systems (like the arrow tiles) or open the boss's door.
+*   **Hypothesis 2 (Current):** The main switch in the central camera room on B1F at (19, 11) is the primary trigger for the entire hideout.
+Activating it will disable security systems and open the boss's door.
-*   **Plan:**
-    1. Navigate to the switch at (19, 11).
+*   **Test 2a (Complete):** Navigate to the switch at (19, 11) and interact with it.
+(Result: The switch was turned off.)
-    2. Interact with the switch.
-    3. Observe changes on B1F and B2F (arrow tiles, locked door).
-    4. If successful, proceed to the boss's room on B2F.
-If not, re-evaluate.
+*   **Test 2b (Current Plan):** Return to the locked door on B2F at (14, 12) to see if it is now open or prompts for a password.
+If it remains locked, proceed to B3F to search for a new trigger, as the switch may have only disabled B1F systems.